caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/usage-examples.md

 and the `results-and-assertions` exposed by the ``UsageVariable`` class and optionally implemented in its driver-specific subclasses.

-You can test your usage examples by making Semantic Type and file-contents assertions about the UsageVariables returned by ``use.action``.
+You can test your usage examples by making artifact class and file-contents assertions about the UsageVariables returned by ``use.action``.
 These may be run by any usage driver that cares about them, allowing both local smoke testing ("Can my examples be executed successfully?"),